Submission Preparation Checklist

 Author Guidelines

-ABSTRACT AND KEYWORDS The manuscript of an article should include an abstract of not more than 100 words as well as five key words, placed immediately after the abstract.
+The manuscript of an article should include an abstract in English of not more than 150 words as well as five keywords, placed immediately after the abstract.
+Typically, the abstract states the purpose, approach/methodology, major findings and implication/conclusion of the study.

 For the purpose of double-blind peer review, the first page of each manuscript should not bear the name of the author.
 Nor should there be any detail in the body of the paper to give away the author’s identity and institutional affiliation.
+Plethoric references to one’s earlier publications are not allowed.
+Neither are citations from the author’s papers in press/in preparation or forthcoming publications.
 Members of the editorial team shall treat submitted papers with the utmost confidentiality.

 AUTHOR IDENTIFICATION

-Each contribution should be accompanied by a separate sheet indicating the title of the paper as well as the following information about the author: (1) full name (family name last); (2) institutional affiliation; (3) current status, e.g., Student Researcher, Lecturer, Senior Lecturer, Professor, etc., and (4) a short declaration that the manuscript has neither been published nor submitted elsewhere for publication.
+Each contribution should be accompanied by a separate sheet indicating the title of the paper as well as the following information about the author: (1) full name (family name last); (2) institutional affiliation; (3) current status, e.g., Student Researcher, Lecturer, Senior Lecturer, Professor, etc. (4) a short declaration that the manuscript has neither been published nor submitted elsewhere for publication and (5) a 100-150 word biographical note.

 SUBMISSION